 A tender vanilla cake bursting with crunchy, colorful sprinkles and topped with buttery, salty-sweet streusel crumbles!
 This Funfetti Crumble Cake is a sweet masterpiece meant to impress kids and adults alike!
-If you love this, you will also love this Funfetti Layer Cake, White Cake and Yellow Cake recipe.

-From Leidi Rodriguez
+Recipe From Leidi Rodriguez

 A few years ago, I took an impromptu trip to Washington DC where I spent three hot Summer days sweating through intense humidity, laying by a pool drinking frose, and eating my body weight in whatever was put in front of me.
 Not a bad first introduction to the city.